The Crochet Crowd

 Stitch Multiples & Sizing Changes

-Design a blanket where the bottom of the blanket has a pocket to allow your feet to catch inside.
+Design a blanket with a pocket at the bottom so your feet can fit inside.
 When lying with a blanket and you pull up the blanket, the pocket prevents your feet from popping out the bottom of the blanket.

 There is plenty of yarn leftover if you want to make this even longer for taller people.